google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 limitations under the License.
 -->

-_This tutorials uses the [Earth Engine Code Editor JavaScript API](https://developers.google.com/earth-engine/guides/playground)._
+_This tutorial uses the [Earth Engine Code Editor JavaScript API](https://developers.google.com/earth-engine/guides/playground)._

 Extracting raster values for points or plots is essential for many types of projects.
 This tutorial will show you how to use Earth Engine to get a full